tdingsun/jwenzhuang.github.io/content/about.md

-I work on editorial initiatives at the [Vera List Center for Art & Politics](https://veralistcenter.org/) at The New School and manage editorial production at [Ugly Duckling Presse](https://uglyducklingpresse.org).
-I hold a BFA from Rhode Island School of Design and a MA from Brown University.
-My research interests are within the fields of critical pedagogy studies, media studies, and aesthetics.
-I'm particularly interested in how labor and autonomy, how play and restraint, are, individually and simultaneously, enacted and denied within certain structures.
+I'm a freelance writer, editor, and book worker.
+I work within the fields of critical pedagogy studies, aesthetics, and radical publishing.
+My research is particularly interested in how labor and autonomy, how play and restraint, are individually and simultaneously enacted and denied within certain systems and structures.
+I organize with workers and students around [debt](https://debtcollective.org/).

-For fun, I try and collect things on my [Are.na](https://www.are.na/wen-z).
-And watch movies that I write about on my blog, [Code Unknown](https://code-unknown.com/).
-There's also the newsletter I run, [A&nbsp;Fountain](https://afountain.substack.com/).
+For fun, I try and collect things on my [are.na](https://www.are.na/wen-z).
+And watch movies that I write about on my blog, [code unknown](https://code-unknown.com/).
+There's also the newsletter I run, [a&nbsp;fountain](https://afountain.substack.com/).

 jwenzhuang@gmail.com

-CV available upon request.

 <p style="text-align: center;">¤</p>

-Website design by [Theïa F](https://rangement.github.io) and [Tiger D](https://www.tiger.exposed).
+Website design by [Theïa Flynn](https://rangement.github.io) and [Tiger Dingsun](https://www.tiger.exposed).